 Palisade Asset Management Background

 The company is owned by Peter Rocca, Steven Landberg and Paul Kronlokken.
-Rocca serves as the director of business development and has is a certified investment manager analyst (CIMA).
+The firm was founded in 2002.

-Advisors generally hold on to assets long term to maximize tax efficiency and to better build wealth.
-The low turnover is an ideal method for portfolios to build over time.
-The company uses three general strategies, equity, balanced and fixed income, depending on what your financial goals dictate.
+Advisors generally hold onto assets for the long term to maximize tax efficiency and to better build wealth.
+The low turnover allows portfolios to build over time.
+The company uses three general strategies, equity, balanced and fixed-income, depending on what your financial goals dictate.
 Your portfolio may be invested in exchange-listed securities, corporate debt securities, certificates of deposit, municipal securities and mutual funds or ETFs.

 Financial Perspectives is one of a handful of firms on this list that does not have a specified asset minimum.
-The firm works with individuals, high-net-worth individuals, ultra-high-net-worth individuals, trusts, estates, businesses, profit-sharing plans, charitable organizations and foundations.
-However, non-high-net-worth individuals comprise the largest percentage of its current client base.
+The firm works with non-high-net-worth individuals, high-net-worth individuals, trusts, estates, profit-sharing plans and charitable organizations.
+However, non-high-net-worth individuals comprise the largest percentage of the firm's current client base.

-The firm's nine-person advisory team includes one certified financial planner (CFP).
-Certain advisors at the fee-based firm are also representatives of the broker-dealer Purshe Kaplan Sterling Investments, and they earn commissions if clients purchase a securities product.
-However, the firm is bound by fiduciary duty to always act in clients' best interests.
+The firm's advisory team includes one certified financial planner (CFP).
+Certain advisors at the fee-based firm are also representatives of the broker-dealer Purshe Kaplan Sterling Investments, and they earn commissions if clients purchase securities.
+That said, the firm is bound by its fiduciary duty to always act in clients' best interests.

 Financial Perspectives Background

-Financial Perspectives was founded in 1985 by Michael T. Dugan.
+Financial Perspectives was founded in 1986 by Michael T. Dugan.
 After Dugan became terminally ill, his younger brother, Dan Dugan, took control of the firm in 2004.
-Dan is currently the principal owner and president of Financial Perspectives.
+Dan is currently the principal owner and president.

 Financial Perspectives is a full-service wealth management firm, and its team describes themselves as financial planners.
 The firm's financial planning process, which strives to address the accumulation, preservation and passing on of wealth, strives to “simplify the complexity.”
 The firm offers services related to investments, insurance, taxes, retirement, estate planning and philanthropy.